datagrok-ai/public/help/datagrok/concepts/functions/func-params-annotation.md

 and you can also specify semantic types of input parameters.
 In this case, a corresponding input will be used, if it is defined.

+<details> <summary> Example: Automatically using the molecular sketcher for the "Molecule" semantic type </summary>

-For instance, this is how an input field for the "Molecule" semantic type looks like.
+This is how an input field for the "Molecule" semantic type looks like.
 When you click a molecule, a molecule sketcher pops up.

 ```sql